-Inside, the tour is unguided, totally immersive and personal.
-Here, it’s time to put the rational brain to one side and let yourself become disorientated.
+Inside, the tours are self-guided, totally immersive and personal.
+Here, it’s time to put the rational brain to one side and allow yourself to become disorientated.
 The point of the clearly marked tour route is to allow everyone to wander at their own pace, as the mood takes them and according to their own preferences through the rich and diverse presentations.
 The audio headset and travel companion guide take you on a personal discovery tour of the vineyard world, the history of wine and civilisation over the centuries, the wine story and flavour components (cinnamon, citrus, red fruits, etc.), and the fabulous architectural structures containing the most valuable Ambrosian nectars worthy of Dionysus, the Greek God of Wine himself.

-As you progress, you will climb to a height of 55 metres and gain 360° panoramic views of Bordeaux and a wine tasting on which to feast your eyes and taste buds.
+As you progress, you will climb to a height of 35 metres and gain a 360° panoramic view of Bordeaux and a wine tasting on which to feast your eyes and taste buds.
 Wines from Argentina, Moldavia, Crete, Georgia, Greece and Chile...
 So much choice!

-Permanently thirsty to learn new things, I absolutely loved it, and emerged completely intoxicated by the experience.
-I’d advise you to allow at least three hours for your visit, or to return several times to make sure you don’t miss any of the temporary exhibitions.
+My advise is to plan on dedicating at least three hours to your visit, or to return several times to make sure you don’t miss any of the temporary exhibitions.

 Sorry, but I can’t resist setting you a few posers...